adam-cowley/twitch-project/README.md

 nest g mo neo4j # shorthand for `nest generate module neo4j`
 ```

-The command will create a `neo4j/` folder with it's own module.
+The command will create a `neo4j/` folder with its own module.
 Next, we can use the CLI to generate the Service:

 ```sh
 nest g s neo4j # shorthand for `nest generate service neo4j`